jgolbez/kube-labs/README.md

 - Refer to Gitpod.yml to understand what packages and settings are pre-installed on this workspace and what you will nee dto do locally if running on another environment
 - You can use Terraform or EKSCTL to deploy the EKS resources, EKSCTL uses CloudFormation and Terraform is, well, Terraform.
 - In both cases you need to supply local environment variables (DO NOT commit secrets to Github!)
+- Make sure if you use a repo that you have a .gitignore file to keep from uploading secrets and tfstate (see attached to this repo for example)

 Generally these steps are required to build an managed Kubernetes Cluster for a lab:
 1. Create a lab user (or reuse a lab user already created)